henryxinhuang/cisco_interview/README.md

 ```
 Go to your browser and test http://localhost:8080/v1/urlinfo/[url in question]

-If the URL is in the blacklist:
+If the URL is in the blacklist, the response:
 ```bash
 {
   "url": "theteflacademy.co.uk",